-Rebecca Krefting, who goes by Beck, is an Associate Professor of American Studies, affiliate faculty to Gender Studies, and Director of the Media and Film Studies Program.
+Rebecca Krefting, who goes by Beck, is Associate Professor and Chair of American Studies, affiliate faculty to Gender Studies, Intergroup Relations, and Media and Film Studies.
 She earned a BA in English and Psychology at the University of Alabama, Huntsville and an MA in Women’s Studies at Ohio State University (OSU).
 She completed her doctorate in American Studies at the University of Maryland, College Park (UMD).
-Her research specializations are studies in humor and laughter; social identities; studies of visual and popular culture; identity and difference; women’s history; theatre and performance; preppers and post-apocalyptic cultural texts; and pedagogical studies.
+Her research specializations are feminist comedy studies; studies of visual and popular culture; women’s history and performance; preppers and post-apocalyptic cultural texts; and pedagogical studies.

 Her monograph titled: All Joking Aside: American Humor and Its Discontents (Johns Hopkins UP, 2014) charts the history and economy of charged humor or humor aimed at social justice.
 Earlier publications include essays in the edited anthology The Laughing Stalk (Parlor Press, 2012) and a co-authored chapter on feminist architectural education published in Feminist Practices: Interdisciplinary Approaches to Women in Architecture (Ashgate Publishing Ltd., 2011).
-Lately she has been publishing her work in places like Comedy Studies Journal and with edited collections such as: Hysterical!: Women in American Comedy (University of Texas Press, 2017), Taking a Stand: American Stand-up Comedians as Public Intellectuals (Palgrave Macmillan, 2017), Transgressive Humor of American Women Writers (Palgrave Macmillan, 2018), and Political Comedy: Critical Encounters (Lexington Books, 2018).
+Lately she has been publishing her work in journals like Comedy Studies Journal, Studies in American Humor, and Journal of Cinema and Media Studies as well as contributing to edited collections such as: Hysterical!: Women in American Comedy (University of Texas Press, 2017), Transgressive Humor of American Women Writers (Palgrave Macmillan, 2018), and The Joke’s On Us: Political Comedy Encounters Neoliberalism (Lexington Books, 2018).
+Other chapters can be found in the following forthcoming collections: Taking a Stand: American Stand-up Comedians as Public Intellectuals (University of Mississippi Press) and Ethics in Comedy (McFarland and Co.)

 She has presented her research nationally and internationally and been invited to